chriszimbizi/study-buddy/README.md

 # Study Buddy

-Study Buddy is a Streamlit application designed to facilitate interaction with research papers using OpenAI's GPT-4 API.
+Study Buddy is a Streamlit application designed to facilitate interaction with research papers using OpenAI's Assistants API.
 This project demonstrates proficiency in Python development, API integration, logging, and environment management.

 ## Project Overview